tacobayle/aviNsx/README.md

 TF_VAR_avi_password=******
 TF_VAR_avi_controller=******
 ```
-- tier0 router deployed and need to be configured in var.tier1.tier0
+- tier0 router deployed (connected to the physical network) and the name of the tier 0 router needs to be configured in var.tier1.tier0
-- following files available in your TF VM:
+- following files available in your TF VM and need to be configured in var.contentLibrary.files:
 ```
-files = ["/home/christoph/Downloads/controller-20.1.3-9085.ova", "/home/christoph/Downloads/bionic-server-cloudimg-amd64.ova"] # keep the avi image first and the ubuntu image in the second position // don't change the name of the Avi OVA file
+files = ["/home/ubuntu/Downloads/controller-20.1.3-9085.ova", "/home/ubuntu/Downloads/bionic-server-cloudimg-amd64.ova"] # keep the avi image first and the ubuntu image in the second position // don't change the name of the Avi OVA file
 ```
-- ssh key configured for:
+- ssh key defined and configured for:
 ```
 var.jump.public_key_path
 var.jump.private_key_path
 ```
+- Internet access is required to install Ansible and other stuff

 ## Environment: